5. März 2026

 2. Juni 2025 & 3.
 Juni 2025

-Material Alchemy: Crafting your samples with Prof. Filipa César and Atelier Schaft
+On displacement and adaption - Invasive plants with Prof. Filipa César and Atelier Schaft

 Prof. Filipa César is an artist, filmmaker, educator and community organizer.
 She is interested in the fluid borders between cinema and its reception, the politics and poetics of the moving image and archival practices.
 Since 2011, César has been collectively researching the militant cinema practice of the African Liberation Movement in Guinea Bissau, through the production of workshops, archives, films, performances, publications and community gatherings.